BOBBEAR82/Project_PID_controller/README-Jing_Hong.md

 Each evaluation cycle is about 1370 steps, which should be as close as possible to one full lap, in order to get best comparable error.

-Then the Triddle algorithm starts the iteration of tuning PID coefficients. after ~790,000 steps, the final coefficients value is `0.644186, 0.021039, 6.5168`.
+Then the Triddle algorithm starts the iteration of tuning PID coefficients. after ~310,000 steps, the final coefficients value is `0.27208, 0.00236, 1.99644`.

-The log of coefficients updates and best according best error change is in the .xls file.
+The log of coefficients updates and best according best error change is in the .xls file, tab "1ST TUNING".

 For speed control, I use a very simple throttle control based on `cte` power 2.
 With Larger cte, the throttle is released more in order to lowe the speed.
 I manually tune the factor to be 0.15, which can keep the vehicle speed in 20-32 mph range.